 You can choose to have AWS KMS automatically rotate your master keys once per year without the need to re-encrypt data that was already encrypted.
 After rotating keys, KMS automatically saves older versions of your key material so that you can decrypt previously encrypted data.

 AWS Service Integration

 AWS KMS is seamlessly integrated with Amazon EBS, Amazon S3, Amazon Relational Database Service (RDS), and Amazon Aurora.
-You can easily use KMS master keys to automatically control the encryption of the data you store within EBS.
-Amazon EBS gives you the choice of either managing your own keys or authorizing the service to automatically create keys on your behalf.
+You can easily use KMS master keys to automatically control the encryption of the data you store within these integrated services.
+The integrated services gives you the choice of either managing your own keys or authorizing the service to automatically create keys on your behalf.